sous-chefs/mysql/README.md

 ```

 - `Chef::Provider::MysqlServiceBase` - Configures everything needed to run a MySQL service except the platform service facility.
 This provider should never be used directly.
 The `:start`, `:stop`, `:restart`, and `:reload` actions are stubs meant to be overridden by the providers below.
-- `Chef::Provider::MysqlServiceSmf` - Starts a `mysql_service` using the Service Management Facility, used by Solaris and Illumos.
-Manages the FMRI and method script.
 - `Chef::Provider::MysqlServiceSystemd` - Starts a `mysql_service` using SystemD.
 Manages the unit file and activation state
 - `Chef::Provider::MysqlServiceSysvinit` - Starts a `mysql_service` using SysVinit.
 Manages the init script and status.
 - `Chef::Provider::MysqlServiceUpstart` - Starts a `mysql_service` using Upstart.
 Manages job definitions and status.